WLOGSolutions/RSuite/docs/rsuite_cli_installation.md

 # RedHat (CentOS, Fedora) installation

-For RedHat-like systems RSuite CLI is provided as RPM package.
+For RedHat-like systems R Suite CLI is provided as RPM package.
 It is architecture independent.
-It has some dependencies which will be required to install the RSuite package (openssl-devel libxml2-devel libcurl-devel zlib-devel).
+It has some dependencies which will be required to install the R Suite package (openssl-devel libxml2-devel libcurl-devel zlib-devel).

 You will need administrative privileges (root access) to install RPM package.
 It is a requirement of the Linux package management system.